Changing your ways

 What is sin?

 Sin is the transgression of the law (1 John 3:4).
-In total, sin is rebellion against God and His will.
-The penalty for any sin without a sacrifice is death (Romans 6:23).
-Repentance for believers in Christ is not regret or sorrow but a change of thought.
-Instead of being dead to sin, you admit that you have fallen short of God’s glory and you cannot save yourself.
-You have nothing to offer the Lord and ask for mercy and forgiveness.
-You can be justified in God’s eyes by simply believing and coming to faith in Christ (Romans 5:1).
-Subsequently, doing His will to the best of your abilities through the Holy Spirit should be the top priority in your born-again life (Matthew 7:21).
-You must also strive to do good works at every opportunity you have, as neglecting to do so is also sin (James 4:17).
+Alternatively, sin is rebellion against God and His will.
+The penalty for any sin without propitiation is death (Romans 6:23).
+Repentance is not a mere regret or sorrow but a change of thought that leads one to serve God.
+Instead of living in sin, one must confess that they have fallen short of the glory of God.
+No one can offer propitiation to the Lord on their own and so His mercy and forgiveness must be pursued.
+One can be justified in the eyes of God by coming to faith in Christ (Romans 5:1).
+Additionally, doing the will of God should be manifested in the day-to-day lives of all His faithful followers (Matthew 7:21).

 Worldly attractions